carbynestack/serving/README.md

 ## License

 Modifications to the original Knative Serving source code are open-sourced under the same Apache License 2.0 as Knative Serving itself.
 See the [LICENSE](LICENSE) file for details.

 ### 3rd Party Licenses

-For information on how license obligations for 3rd party OSS dependencies are handled in a legally compliant way see the [README](https://github.com/carbynestack/carbynestack) file of the Carbyne Stack repository.
+For information on how license obligations for 3rd party OSS dependencies are fulfilled see the [README](https://github.com/carbynestack/carbynestack) file of the Carbyne Stack repository.

 ## Contributing